wesleyem/th57/QOD.md

 1. Solo aircraft shall append the word ____ after their call sign on every radio transmission.
     1. Solo
     1. RWOP 4-1

+## High Frequency Vibrations

+1. What are the rearward flight limitations?
+    1. NFM 4-8
+1. The minimum altitude while performing any night BI maneuver is ____ feet MSL, excluding transitions to and from the working area.
+    1. 1500'
+    1. RWOP 3-9

 ## Fixed Pitch Right Pedal